 - The other details of your parenting plan.

-With Arizona martial settlement agreements and child custody provisions, we also want to point out that:
+With Arizona marital settlement agreements and child custody provisions, we also want to point out that:

-- Like custody provisions in final divorce decrees, these provisions in Arizona martial settlement agreements can be altered in the future when the circumstances of either parent may change.
+- Like custody provisions in final divorce decrees, these provisions in Arizona marital settlement agreements can be altered in the future when the circumstances of either parent may change.